SecureFromScratch/Demos/csharp/SecureApp/Walkthroughs/7_csrf.md

 and we don't want that JWT along with the claims will be saved in the client. so BFF joined the scene. and now the cookies come back along with CSRF.

 ## CSRF And BFF Code
-After the login, we have a session cookie. and this cookie is configured as same site=strict. meaning, it will not be sent by the browser in a case of http request is triggered from another website. even if it's a get request it will not be send. if we choose samesite=lax, the cookie will be sent by the browser when a get request will be triggered by another website, but not in a case of post. so CSRF is not possible, excluding the cases where get request was used for changing data which is wrong.
+After the login, we have a session cookie. and this cookie is configured as same site=strict. meaning, it will not be sent by the browser in a case of HTTP request is triggered from another website. even if it's a get request it will not be sent. if we choose samesite=lax, the cookie will be sent by the browser when a get request will be triggered by another website, but not in a case of post. so CSRF is not possible, excluding the cases where get request was used for changing data which is wrong.